 Description

-The Language Equality and Acquisition for Deaf Kids (LEAD-K) movement works to end language deprivation and ensure that children who are deaf or hard of hearing have a strong language foundation and are kindergarten-ready.
+The Language Equality and Acquisition for Deaf Kids (LEAD-K) movement works to end language deprivation and ensure that children who are deaf or hard of hearing (DHH) have a strong language foundation and are kindergarten-ready.
 The effort provides families with information on language milestones and assessments for children ages 0-5.
 The launch of LEAD-K in Michigan is just around the corner.

 Come join us to learn about LEAD-K Michigan and how you can be a partner in leading our youngest learners on their journey toward kindergarten readiness.
 This event will have learning opportunities for early childhood DHH providers and for parents of children, ages 0-5, who are DHH.
 Language milestones in both American Sign Language (ASL) and English, as well as tools and assessments to track and monitor language and literacy development of children, ages 0-5, who are DHH, will be shared.
 A light dinner will be provided.